agosiewska/fico-experiments/README.md

 # Transparency, Auditability and eXplainability of Machine Learning Models in Credit Scoring

-This repository is a landing page for  the article: Michael Bücker, Gero Szepannek, Alicja Gosiewska, Przemysław Biecek. *Transparency, Auditability and eXplainability of Machine Learning Models in Credit Scoring*.
+This repository contains a code for the article: Michael Bücker, Gero Szepannek, Alicja Gosiewska, Przemysław Biecek. *Transparency, Auditability and eXplainability of Machine Learning Models in Credit Scoring*.

 ## Abstract